Lulu Wang (filmmaker): Influences and approach

 Cinematic influences were limited for Wang's film The Farewell.
 Previewed in her roadblocks to find financiers, producing a narrative that authentically communicated the Asian immigrant experience was considered new territory and there were few to none “comps” or comparatives, to guarantee its success.
 Because there were few films with which to compare the narrative, Wang's main influences were her family.
 In an attempt to curate and maintain authenticity, she requested her father to read the script and repeatedly asked “does this feel like I am properly representing everyone”.
 Through his perspective, the mundaneness garnered questions about interest and why the narrative was not dramatized further to satiate Western audiences.

 When filming The Farewell in particular, the autobiographical narrative required an inquisitional approach to writing and directing, forcing Wang to take on a role not dissimilar to a journalist in an attempt to extract the raw emotions her family members experienced in regards to maintaining the lie about Nai Nai's illness as well as the identity struggle of being a hyphenate.
 In fact, amidst production Wang's family expressed uncertainty in her narrative claiming there are things she “doesn’t know enough about China to write the story”, evoking a sense of responsibility to research and interrogate further about her grandmother's history and her individual family members’ perspectives.
 An interview process ensued in an attempt to absorb as much authenticity as possible, sometimes provoking painful memories.
 Lu Hong, Wang's real great aunt, was cast as herself, evoking palpable emotional conflict in her performance, but also giving feedback behind the screen on accuracy, easing ethical quandaries and providing emotional support.

 Collaborators

 Wang's newest endeavor is an Amazon series in collaboration with producer and actress Nicole Kidman called “Expats”, based on the novel The Expatriates by Janice YK Lee.
 Bound by a sudden tragedy, three American women from Hong Kong form a complex bond that proves to be ever changing.
 Wang remarks on the series as an “examination of privilege, in many different ways whether it’s race, class, colorism” and expresses her excitement in the newly acquired creative freedom.

+Favorite films

+In a 2022 poll with Sight and Sound, Wang named these ten films as her favorite.